Accommodation / Finland

 - Saariselkä is around a 20-25 minute walk from the Northern Lights Village (40-50 minutes to the ski slopes) which means that all of the amenities, shops, cafés and local restaurants are within easy reach.

 - For all Northern Lights activities, an expert guide will provide you with photographic tuition.
 The guides sometimes take pictures throughout the activities which can be purchased on your return to the village, if they take any.

 - For all of your provided winter clothing, simply go to the onsite Safari House where overalls, gloves, boots, skis and snowshoes are stored for easy access.

 - Guests can pay extra to use the hot tub, sauna and ice pool.
-This can be used during public time or booked for private use.

 Importantly for duvet-based Aurora hunting, a timer switch can be used to heat the glass roof should your view be obscured by snowfall.
 It takes approximately 5-10 minutes to heat and melt the snow so there’s no need to go and sweep the roof in your pyjamas!

 Cabins are not cleaned between arrival and departure unless requested from reception.
 Additionally, towels can be exchanged at reception if required.